ordinateur2-dell-png/openword-converter/README.md

-# openword-convertor
-a simple convertor project buid to make the conversion a files better warning this app need to install LibreOffice. this program is not officialy associated to LbreOffice this app is not compilated use pyinstaller or another py compiler to compile it and use it as a executable this app is build for windows
+A simple converter project built to make file conversion easier.

+⚠️ Warning
+This application requires LibreOffice to be installed on your computer.
+This application is not officially associated with, endorsed by, or affiliated with LibreOffice.
+This application is currently not compiled into an executable.
+To create an executable, you can use PyInstaller or another Python packaging tool.
+This application is currently designed for Windows.